 Stephanie directs all the activities of the Embedding Project and is the focal point for the partnership’s research efforts.
 She founded the Embedding Project in 2010 when she developed the embedding framework in a systematic review on Embedding Sustainability into Organizational Culture.
 Since then, she has worked with global firms to refine the framework into a comparable diagnostics assessment tool and build a set of resources and tools to support its implementation.
 Stephanie is also the Director of the Centre for Corporate Governance and Sustainability and an Associate Professor at Simon Fraser University’s Beedie School of Business.
 She has worked in industry as an environmental engineering consultant.
-She has a BSc in Geological Environmental Engineering, a MSc in Petroleum (Environmental) Engineering and a PhD in Strategy and Global Management and Sustainable Development.
+She has a BSc in Geological Environmental Engineering, a MSc in Petroleum (Environmental) Engineering, and a PhD in Strategy and Global Management and Sustainable Development.

 Jess is the research director the Embedding Project’s South African Peer Network.
 She is also the Director of South Africa’s Sustainability Institute and a lecturer with the University of Stellenbosch.
-She brings a wealth of research and practice knowledge from past roles in private and public sectors including Senior Researcher with Ernst & Young and Director of Strategic Partnerships for the Network for Business Sustainability South Africa.
+She brings a wealth of research and practice knowledge from past roles in private and public sectors, including Senior Researcher with EY and Director of Strategic Partnerships for the Network for Business Sustainability South Africa.
 Jess is a PhD candidate at the Graduate School of Business at the University of Cape Town, where her research investigates how companies embed sustainability into their core strategies.
 She has a BSc in Ocean and Atmosphere Science and Environmental and Geographic Science and a MPhil in Sustainable Development Management and Planning.
 When not getting lost in the oceans and mountains, Jess can found with her hands in the soil, helping things grow.

 Jason is a Senior Lecturer at the MIT Sloan School of Management and Director of the Sustainability Initiative at MIT Sloan.
 He teaches courses on leadership, strategy, and innovation for sustainable business.
 He engages students and alumni in hands-on projects with leading companies and organizations.
 His research focuses on how people navigate the tensions between personal, business, and social goals in sustainability efforts, particularly in cross-sectoral collaborations and hybrid organizations.
 Much of his research and practice occur in the technical domain of energy efficiency.
 Prior to MIT, Jason was a management consultant for Dialogos International, where he consulted on leadership development and organizational change for major international corporations and NGO's including BP and the World Bank.
 Jason holds a Ph.D. in Organization Studies from the MIT Sloan School of Management, and an AB and M.Ed from Harvard University.